microtrain/bootcamp/01-DevEnvironment/09-PHPBasics.md

 Find the _display_errors_ directive by typing _\display_errors =_ in vim.
 This will be around line 426 enter insert mode and change _display_errors = On_ to _display_errors = Off_ then restart Apache.

-## Exercise 1
+## Exercise 1 - Hello World
-From Atom's side navigation create the path _/var/www/mtbc/php/exercise1.php_.
+From Atom's side navigation create the path _/var/www/mtbc/php/hello.php_.
 Then open the hello.php file.

 Add the following lines to _/var/www/mtbc/php/exercise1.php_